-- inform physicians and dentists that they are taking Effient before any invasive procedure is scheduled. - tell the doctor performing the invasive procedure to talk to the prescribing health care professional before stopping Effient.
+- inform physicians and dentists that they are taking Effient before any invasive procedure is scheduled [see Warnings and Precautions (5.1)]. - tell the doctor performing the invasive procedure to talk to the prescribing healthcare professional before stopping Effient.

 Concomitant Medications